-Neighboring overlapping tiling chromatin immuno-precipitation (NotchIP) assay: A new method to study fundamental ways for irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1, OBF1 and PCAF genes based on varied alterations in acetylation and deacetylation levels of specific Lys residues of histone H3 in individual clones of HDAC2(-/-) DT40 mutants through numerous generations during continuous cultivation

-We studied how individual clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) of HDAC2(-/-) mutants differentially gain distinct ways for positive or negative gene expressions of Pax5, Aiolos, EBF1, OBF1 and also PCAF through numerous generations during cultivation.
-To execute the project, we carried out the ChIP assay on the chromatin surrounding their proximal ~2.0 kb 5'-upstream, distal 5'-upstream and coding (open reading frame: ORF) regions.
-It is because the chromatin structure surrounding the proximal 5'-upstream region should be directly and closely related to the transcriptional activity of the corresponding gene, regardless of the presence or absence of transcriptional elements within the region.
+Neighboring overlapping tiling chromatin immuno-precipitation (NotchIP) assay: A new method to study fundamental ways for irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1, OBF1 and PCAF genes based on varied alterations in acetylation and deacetylation levels of specific Lys residues of histone H3 in individual clones of HDAC2(-/-) DT40 mutants through numerous generations during continuous cultivation distal 5'-upstream and coding (open reading frame: ORF) regions.
+This is because the chromatin structure surrounding the proximal 5'upstream region should be directly and closely related to the transcriptional activity of the corresponding gene, regardless of the presence or absence of transcriptional elements within the region.
 Moreover, as mentioned above, our previous data obtained by the dual-luciferase assay suggested that at least the proximal ~1.6 kb 5'-upstream region of the Pax5 gene is necessary for the regulation of its gene expression (data not shown) [92, 95].
-We designed appropriate primers based on nucleotide sequences of the proximal 5'-upstream, distal 5'-upstream and ORF regions of these five specific genes, which were cloned and determined by us or obtained from a database.
+We designed appropriate primers based on nucleotide sequences of the proximal 5'upstream, distal 5'-upstream and ORF regions of these five specific genes, which were cloned and determined by us or obtained from a database.
 We named this ChIP assay as the neighboring overlapping tiling chromatin immuno-precipitation (NotchIP or Notch-IP; the abbreviation also means IP on notch of chromatin) assay.
-It is because all of DNA fragments amplified by PCR using appropriate primers, which were designed based on nucleotide sequences of the proximal ~2.0 kb 5'-upstream chromatin region (named as notch of chromatin) of each of the above-mentioned genes, coincide with corresponding segments of the region and are laid overlapping to each other with neighboring ones.
+It is because all of DNA fragments amplified by PCR using appropriate primers, which were designed based on nucleotide sequences of the proximal ~2.0 kb 5'-upstream chromatin region (named as notch of chromatin) of each of the abovementioned genes, coincide with corresponding segments of the region and are laid overlapping to each other with neighboring ones.